tasox/CSharp_Process_Injection/README.md

 # CSharp Projects

 This project contains various process injection tehniques using low and higher level Windows API calls.
-It supports bother x86/x64 architectures as well as outputs the memory address of the remote process where the shellcode injected, payload address, injected processID and the ThreadId.
-These information can help the less experienced to practice and understand every technique using debugging tools (x64dbg, x32dbg, processhacker, process explorer etc).
+It supports both x86/x64 architectures as well as outputs the memory address of the remote process where the shellcode injected, the payload address, the remote processID and the ThreadId.
+These information can help the less experienced to practice and understand every technique using tools like x64dbg, x32dbg, processhacker, process explorer etc.

 ### Process Injection (High Level Windows API)